German migrant rescue ship heads for Lampedusa | DW | 01.08.2019

-The German-owned ship rescued 40 refugees from a sinking vessel on Wednesday night.
-But the migrants now face a nervy impasse after Italy banned any migrant boat from entering its waters.
+The German-flagged ship had rescued 40 refugees from a sinking vessel off the coast of Libya.
+But the ship's operator signaled its intention to stay outside Italian territorial waters after Italy banned it from entering.

 German NGO Sea-Eye on Thursday said it plans to approach Lampedusa but remain outside Italian territorial waters after Italy's hardline interior minister, Matteo Salvini, banned the migrant rescue vessels.